Huez3N/Facebook-Auto-Birthday-Wish/README.md

 ```
 python3 project.py
 ```
+It will ask for your facebook credentials.
+Enter it let the magic happen.
 # HOW DOES IT WORK
 It uses SELENIUM Webdriver to create a browser object.
 * Just enter the Facebook credentials if you enter the wrong credentials it will ask to enter it again till you enter  correct credentials.